Trigger point injections

 A more novel approach is to inject Botox (or botulinum toxin A) into a trigger point.
 This medication inhibits muscle contraction at a cellular level, which may contribute to the symptoms mentioned above.
 These injections are regarded as an effective treatment for pain or discomfort emanating from a trigger point.

 The development of trigger points is associated with conditions in which tightened bands of muscle tissue are formed by abnormal contraction, resulting in increased muscular tension.
 The formation of trigger points may also be associated with a range of factors and other conditions, including:

 A trigger point injection procedure is typically carried out in a pain clinic or similar facility.

 The patient will be asked to sit or lie in a position in which the muscle(s) carrying a trigger point may be accessible to the doctor or pain specialist.
 The trigger point may be located and visualized using technology such as ultrasound.
 The skin above this area is cleaned, and the needle delivering the medication is inserted.

-Injection can cause initial reactions such as sudden pain or spasm in the muscle(s) being treated.
+The injection can cause initial reactions such as sudden pain or spasm in the muscle(s) being treated.
 However, these are temporary.
 Optimal trigger point injections may require multiple injections of the same area.
 This ensures complete coverage of the affected muscle(s) by the drugs and thorough deactivation of the trigger point.

 The average trigger point injection procedure lasts several minutes.
 After a completed injection procedure, the patient may be advised not to strain or over-use the treated area.
 The physician or specialist may also advise light exercise or stretching of the relevant muscle to contribute to the long-term remission of the trigger point while the tissue is relaxed by the injection.